What’s the difference between an operational cost and compensation?

 You may be eligible for compensation if you have incurred a loss due to the Ministry for Primary Industries’ (MPI) exercise of powers or restrictions under the Biosecurity Act 1993 (the Act) section 162A, parts 6 and 7.

 Examples include damage to or destruction of property and losses as a result of restrictions imposed on the movement or disposal of goods (e.g. animals).

 Good record keeping is essential to any claim.
 Keep clear records of your contracts, correspondence, verbal instructions given by MPI and AQ staff, and details of any losses you have suffered.

 You need to seek prior agreement on any actions and operational costs you wish to claim for.

 Operational costs need pre-approval before the expenditure is incurred.
-Work with your Incident Control Point (ICP) Manager and the MPI Regional Recovery team, who will help you to have these approved.
+Work with your Farm Systems Manager (FSM), who will help you to have these approved.

 You can apply for support for the following on-farm operational costs.

-For more information about operational costs, contact your ICP manager or Recovery Adviser.
+For more information about operational costs, contact your Farm Systems Manager.

 Freephone: 0800 00 83 33